 SUMMER DATES

-This summer, we’re teaching The Magic of Memoir and Storytelling, an eight-week workshop devoted to reading and writing memoir and personal essays.
+This summer, we’re teaching The Magic of Memoir & Storytelling, an eight-week workshop devoted to reading and writing memoir, novels, short stories and personal essays.
+Writers can submit up to 40 pages, double-spaced, in 14 point type, for line edits, written feedback and class discussion.

 The elements of storytelling remain the same whether you’re writing fiction or memoir: